The penny McKay award

 The Award is for an outstanding doctoral thesis which benefits the teaching and learning of second/additional languages in Australian schools and pre-schools, including Indigenous languages, community languages, foreign languages, Standard Australian English as an additional language or variety, and/or English as a foreign language.

-The Award consists of $500, a certificate and free conference registration at a 2022 conference of one of the sponsoring organizations.
+The Award consists of $500, a certificate and free conference registration at a 2022 conference of one of the sponsoring organisations.
 The winner will be offered a slot to present a paper on an aspect of their research at that conference.

 The winner will be formally announced at the AGM of each Association and be presented with their award at their preferred conference.
 The winner’s name and a 300 word summary of their thesis will be published in each Association’s journal (ALAA – The Australian Review of Applied Linguistics; ACTA - TESOL in Context; ALTAANZ - Language Assessment Matters).

 The Award was established and is maintained from donations from individuals, professional associations and other institutions in Australia and overseas.
-To donate to the maintenance of this Award, or for further details, please email Prof Chris Davison, c.davison@unsw.edu.au
+To donate to the maintenance of this Award, or for further details, please email Professor Chris Davison, [email protected]

-Past winners of the penny mckay award
+Past winners of the Penny McKay award

-Susan Creagh "A Foucauldian and Quantitative Analysis of NAPLaN, the category 'Language Background Other Than English' and English as a Second Language Level" (University of Queensland).
+2014 Susan Creagh "A Foucauldian and Quantitative Analysis of NAPLaN, the category 'Language Background Other Than English' and English as a Second Language Level" (University of Queensland).

-Julia Rothwell "Let's eat the captain!
+2014 Julia Rothwell "Let's eat the captain!
 Thinking, feeling, doing: Intercultural language learning through process drama" (Queensland University of Technology).

-Jennifer Alford “Conceptualisations and enactment of Critical Literacy for senior high school EAL learners in Queensland, Australia: commitments, constraints and contradictions” (Queensland University of Technology).
+2015 Jennifer Alford “Conceptualisations and enactment of Critical Literacy for senior high school EAL learners in Queensland, Australia: commitments, constraints and contradictions” (Queensland University of Technology).

-Julia Rothwell "Let's eat the captain!
+2014 Julia Rothwell "Let's eat the captain!
 Thinking, feeling, doing: Intercultural language learning through process drama" (Queensland University of Technology).

-Jennifer Alford “Conceptualisations and enactment of Critical Literacy for senior high school EAL learners in Queensland, Australia: commitments, constraints and contradictions” (Queensland University of Technology).
+2015 Jennifer Alford “Conceptualisations and enactment of Critical Literacy for senior high school EAL learners in Queensland, Australia: commitments, constraints and contradictions” (Queensland University of Technology).